 You can also discover Mozambique's culture with visits to tiny fishing villages and the Portuguese-influenced port city of Maputo, where you'll find an 18th-century fortress and palm-lined streets alive with street vendors.
 Our specialists have visited the country many times and can help you decide where to stay and what to do during your trip.

-Suggested Mozambique tour
+Suggested tours for Mozambique

 Suggested activities for Mozambique